-- Half-termly newsletters inform parents how they can support their child at home with homelearning routines. - Reading (English based).
-The use of a reading record is used to support this and any home-school communication. - Weekly spellings / phonics. - A piece of Maths based learning via Mathletics (online resource) - Time tables - In the summer term, Y2 complete a further piece of home-learning in preparation for KS2 (Y3).
+- Half-termly newsletters inform parents how they can support their child at home with home-learning routines. - Reading (English based).
+The use of a reading record is used to support this and any home-school communication. - Weekly spellings / phonics. - A piece of Maths based learning via Mathletics (online resource) - Times tables - In the summer term, Y2 complete an additional weekly piece of home-learning in preparation for KS2 (Y3).